markjivko/rest-object-tree/README.md

 ### 1.1.
 Generate

-Prepare the new `rest/api/openapi.yaml` specification and generate the REST API source code.
+Prepare the new `openapi.yaml` specification and generate the REST API server source code.

 ```
 npm run generate